Appeals Council Review in SSDI and SSI Cases

 Conclusion

 While the chances of winning disability benefits at the Appeals Council stage are very slim, it is still important to try if your benefits were denied and you suspect an error was made.
-Additionally, working with a disability lawyer may increase your chances of getting the benefits you need.
+Additionally, working with a Social Security Disability lawyer may increase your chances of getting the benefits you need.

 Author